raider

 By Craig Weller / July 26, 2021 / 0 Comments

-Underwater knot tying Most maritime special operations programs involve some form of underwater knot tying.
+Underwater Knot Tying Most maritime special operations programs involve some form of underwater knot tying.
 This is a way of testing your ability to execute a useful skill (quickly tying a knot) while simultaneously demonstrating another skill (staying calm in the water).
 It’s important to learn the knots that are required of you in advance […]

 Read More